hballow2008/CA2_SWD/README.md

 # 2. Start backend server
 npm start

-# 3. Start frontend (in new terminal)
-cd frontend
-# Use Live Server
+# 3. Use Live Server to view the .html files

 # 4. Login with test account or create a user
 ```